fanrongca/YOLO-DoA/README.md

 of YOLO-DoA is confirmed.
 Moreover, the Grid Sensitive and Spatial Pyramid Pooling(SPP) layer are additionally tested in the experiment.
 The results show that these two modules will deteriorate performance of DoA estimation, hence they are not adopted in YOLO-DoA.

-In (4), the loss function is composed of confidence loss and regression loss.
+In the following formulation, the loss function is composed of confidence loss and regression loss.
 The weighted cross-entropy function is adopted as confidence loss.
 The regression loss of YOLOv3 is replace with the generalized intersection over union (GIoU) function between $box_{i, j}$ and the predicted boxes $\hat{box}_{i, j}$.
 More details about cost function is available at https://github.com/fanrongca/YOLO-DoA.

 $\text{Loss}(\boldsymbol{\bf{\chi}},\hat{\boldsymbol{\bf{\chi}}})$ is expressed as